ygtripps/summerhoax.github.io/README.md

 # summerhoax.com
 The free and opensource project for exposing shit hosts.
-Please avoid these hosts at all costs.
+Please avoid them at all costs.